Frequently Asked Questions

 How quickly do transactions process in RealSource?
 RealSource is real-time.
 Transactions will process in a split or within a few seconds.

 How do I get a student set up in Chrome River?
-Utilize the Existing Vendor Request form found under System Request on Shopping homepage.
-You must click the Yes box for Chrome River and provide the Student Name, Address and Vendor Number.
+Utilize the Student Request form found under Showcases on the Shopping homepage.
+Answer "Yes" to the Chrome River activation question in the form.
+Once the submitted request is approved, the student should appear in Chrome River the next business day.

 Can we see travel reimbursements in this system?
 No, these can only be viewed in Chrome River.